WowLabz/tasking_backend/pallets/pallet-court/README.md

 Changes:
 1. Instead of automatic release of funds, create an extrinsic that is to be called by the customer to be satisfied with the rating provided to him and close the  task - Done
-2. Creaate Register Dispute extrinsic for court ot be summoned at any stage by anyone
+2. Create Register Dispute extrinsic for court ot be summoned at any stage by anyone - Done ( Do we need to check if the worker is the bidder and the customer is the publisher while calling the extrinsic)
 3. Resolve Cases

+In the case of no one votes, do we need to calculate potential jurors again inclusive of people who accepted duty last time Pass entire court adjourned in a if condition based on final juror length (Once Super user is added change maximum number of court initations to 3)